Baumgartl/archlabs-btrfs/README.md

     1. `mount /dev/sda1 /mnt/boot`
     2. `swapoff /dev/sda3 && swapon /dev/sda3`

-8. Leave terminal with ALT+<KEY-LEFT> two times.
+8. Leave terminal by pressing ALT+[KEY-LEFT] two times.
 9. Go Back and Install ArchLabs.
 10. Wait a few minutes.
 11. Select as Bootloader Device /dev/sda 13G
 12. Set System Hostname, Locale + Timezone and Root Password.
 13. Create a New User and apply System Tweaks (if required).
-14. Go Back, click on Done and restart your new btrfs system with ArchLabs.
+14. Go Back, click on Done and restart into your new btrfs system with ArchLabs.

 ## Acknowledgements
 1. [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page) for this great and powerful filesystem,